PeterWone/Antipodean/spike/treadmill-6-centralism.md

 *Cut to: The same industry experts rejecting generic drug applications for "insufficient" testing.*

 **NARRATOR (V.O.):** The pharmaceutical industry didn't need to corrupt the FDA—it had become the FDA.
 The regulators genuinely believed they were serving public health while systematically eliminating competition.
+And other industries watched this perfect capture with envy and admiration.

+*SCENE: Cross-industry conference on "Public-Private Partnership Best Practices."
+Executives from telecommunications, energy, defense, and agriculture compare notes.*

+**TELECOM EXECUTIVE:** The pharmaceutical model is elegant.
+You don't fight the regulators—you become them.

+**ENERGY EXECUTIVE:** Environmental agencies work the same way.
+Fund the research, train the scientists, define the standards.

+**DEFENSE EXECUTIVE:** Pentagon procurement follows identical patterns.
+Who better to write weapons specifications than weapons manufacturers?

+**AGRICULTURE EXECUTIVE:** FDA's food safety protocols were largely industry-developed.
+Same playbook, different application.

+**NARRATOR (V.O.):** The predator species had evolved.
+Modern regulatory capture wasn't crude bribery—it was sophisticated ecosystem management, with each industry learning from the others' successes.

 *SCENE: Medical school classroom, 2000s.
 PROFESSOR SARAH KLEIN teaches pharmacology to future doctors.*